MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 # List of statistical operations

-This article lists statistical operations in the Process Mining desktop app.
+This article lists statistical operations in the Power Automate Process Mining.

 ## START()